Werribee Open Range Zoo is an African themed zoo in Werribee, about 30 Kms (19 Miles) south-west of Melbourne.

 There are four advantages of starting early – the animals are most active, the temperatures are still moderate, the crowd is yet to get in and you have the whole day to explore.

 If you are driving to the Werribee Zoo, you also benefit by getting a car parking spot closer to the entrance.

 It is best to be at Werribee Zoo early in the morning because you can then also see the lion cubs, which are available for viewing only till noon.

-The last safari bus tour of the Zoo leaves at 3.30 pm – yet another reason why it is best to start your tour of the Zoo early.
+The last safari bus tour of the Zoo leaves at 3.30 pm – yet another reason why it is best to start your tour of Werribee Zoo early.

 How long does Werribee Zoo take

-If you are visiting with kids, you need around four to five hours to explore Werribee Open Range Zoo fully.
+Groups with kids need around four to five hours to explore Werribee Open Range Zoo fully.

-You need to allocate at least an hour for the 40-minute standard Safari bus tour, which is free with the Zoo’s entry tickets.
+Of these five hours, one hour is spent on the standard Safari bus tour, which is free with the Zoo’s entry tickets.